 If you suspect a child is at risk of harm

 There will be occasions when you suspect that a child may be at serious risk, you should try to give the child the opportunity to talk.
-The concerns must be reported to the DSP by the end of the day
+The concerns must be reported to the DSL as soon as possible and no later than by the end of the day.

 If a child discloses information to you

 It takes a lot of courage for a child to disclose that they are being neglected and or abused.

 If a child talks to you about any risks to their safety or wellbeing you will need to let them know that you must pass the information on – you are not allowed to keep secrets.

 The school will normally seek to discuss any concerns about a child with their parents.
 This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure.